simo1c/GateMeClass/tutorial/readme.md

 ```

-## EXECUTION:
+## EXECUTION

-### Classification using a manually defined marker table:
+### 1: Classification using a manually defined marker table

-The annotation function of GateMeClass is able to annotate the cells of a dataset of interest using a manual gated marker table.
+In this first application of GateMeClass we will annotate the cells of a dataset of interest using a manual gated marker table.

+Prior to this, it is necessary to create several variables that will be utilized throughout all sections of our tutorial.

-The first thing to do is to assign the dataset of interest to a variable `se` and to extract both the expression matrix `m` and the labels `lab` from it.
+We have to assign the dataset of interest to a variable `se` and to extract both the expression matrix `m` and the labels `lab` from it.

-Both the dataset and the manually gated marker table have to be in the working directory.
+NOTE: both the dataset and the manually gated marker table files have to be present in the working directory!

 ```
 se <- readRDS("Levine32.Rds")